rizkyzhang/code-journal/webpack/problems/problem-1.md

 at Server.getServerTransport (D:\lifeRestart\my-project\node_modules\webpack-dev-server\lib\Server.js:982:28)`
 ```

-Causes: the static variables syntax is available in Node 6, but the static class variable that's used here is available in Node 12.6.
+Causes: The static variables syntax is available in Node 6, but the static class variable that's used here is available in Node 12.6.

-Solution: update nodejs to latest LTS version.
+Solution: Update nodejs to latest LTS version.

 Reference: https://github.com/VickScarlet/lifeRestart/issues/176